aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

    *timeout* is the number of seconds to wait between valid SMTP commands.
    After this time the connection will be closed by the server.
 The default is 300 seconds, as per `RFC 2821`_.

+   *auth_required* specifies whether SMTP Authentication is mandatory or not for the session.
+This impacts some SMTP commands such as HELP, MAIL FROM, RCPT TO, and others.

+   *auth_require_tls* specifies whether ``STARTTLS`` must be used before AUTH exchange or not.
+If you set this to ``False`` then AUTH exchange can be done outside a TLS context, but the class will warn you of security considerations.
+Please note that *require_starttls* takes precedence over this setting.

+   *auth_exclude_mechanism* is a ``Set[str]`` that specifies SMTP AUTH mechanisms to NOT use.

+   *auth_callback* is a function that accepts three arguments: ``mechanism: str``, ``login: bytes``, and ``password: bytes``.
+Based on these args, the function must return a ``bool`` that indicates whether the client's authentication attempt is accepted/successful or not.

    *loop* is the asyncio event loop to use.
 If not given, :meth:`asyncio.new_event_loop()` is called to create the event loop.